 The Black Book (hrv.
 Crna knjiga) consists of chosen examples of inefficient and irresponsible spending of taxpayers’ money.
 The examples are curated from public sources, such as media and state revisions, as well as from the reports made by the public.
 We have gathered around 100 cases in the first year of the project (on our website) and presented 41 of those in the printed version of the book.

 The goal of the project is not only to keep a register of such irresponsible behaviour, but to lower the amount of decisions made arbitrarily.

 Tax Freedom Day (hrv.
 Dan porezne slobode) is the exact day out of the year that you stop working for the government and its institutions, some of which we need – schools, hospitals, but also the unnecessary and questionable agencies, institutes, institutions and their subventions, incentives, subsidies and fees.

-The average Croatian worker (with an average salary, married, has one child, lives in Zagreb, owns a car, does not smoke and pays the TV fee) works for the government 179 days out of the year (2019.), 2 days less than the previous year, according to the Freedom Day Calculator.
+The average Croatian worker (with an average salary, married, has one child, lives in Zagreb, owns a car, does not smoke and pays the TV fee) works for the government 180 days out of the year (2020.), 1 day more than the previous year, according to the Freedom Day Calculator.

 Lipa has invited the citizens of Croatia to voice their opposition to the introduction of the property tax.
 Tax burden in Croatia is much too high and we think that there is absolutely no room to introduce new taxes.